JWST Spectroscopy of SN Ia 2022aaiq and 2024gy: Evidence for Enhanced Central Stable Ni Abundance and a Deflagration-to-Detonation Transition: Observations

 We processed the MIRI/MRS observations of SN\,2021aefx, SN\,2022xkq, SN\,2022aaiq, and SN\,2024gy using a consistent reduction workflow.
 Starting from the stage2 \texttt{*rate.fits} products, we reran the \textit{JWST} pipeline to generate a single, spatially aligned data cube combining Channels~1--4.
-This step follows Section~3 of the public M.~Shahbandeh reduction notebook.\footnote{\url{https://github.com/shahbandeh/MIRI_MRS/blob/main/MRS_reductions.ipynb}} Rather than applying the default background subtraction procedure in that notebook, we adopted the \texttt{AstroBkgInterp} routine by B.~Nickson,\footnote{\url{https://github.com/brynickson/AstroBkgInterp}} which performs interpolation-based background estimation optimized for point-source extraction.
-These SN do not have complicated backgrounds, and the routine isolates the SN flux well.
-Finally, we trimmed each spectrum at wavelengths longer than 26\um, where the noise in MRS Channel~4 becomes dominant and no reliable emission features are detected.
+This step follows Section~3 of the public M.~Shahbandeh reduction notebook.\footnote{\url{https://github.com/shahbandeh/MIRI_MRS/blob/main/MRS_reductions.ipynb}} We subtract the background and extract the one-dimensional (1D) SN spectra using \texttt{AstroBkgInterp} \citep{Nickson_AstroBkgInterp_2025}\footnote{\url{https://github.com/brynickson/AstroBkgInterp}} which performs interpolation-based background estimation optimized for point-source extraction.
+We used a fixed aperture radius of 5 pixels and a background annulus width of 6 pixels.
+This aperture captures the full SN flux well up to 14\um, but may underestimate the flux at longer wavelengths as the instrument point-spread function (PSF) broadens.
+While a smaller aperture at longer wavelengths loses a fraction of the SN flux, it significantly improves the isolation of SN emission lines from the high background in Channel~4.
+We therefore caution that the flux calibration is uncertain beyond $\sim$14\um\ and do not attempt detailed flux-dependent analysis at these wavelengths.
+For background subtraction, we adopted the recommended parameters: a polynomial fitting mode of degree 3, a bin size of 5, and a cube resolution of high.
+None of the four SN exhibits a complex background, and this procedure isolates the SN flux well.
+Finally, we trimmed each spectrum at wavelengths longer than 26\um, where the noise in Channel~4 becomes dominant and no reliable emission features are detected.